Facebook Will Soon Let Users Control the Data Flow. What Should Marketers Do?

-Currently, commercial websites send details of the user who visited the site to Facebook, prompting them to show them ads related to the products they were searching for.
+Currently, commercial websites send details of the users who visited the site to Facebook, prompting them to show them ads related to the products they were searching for.

-Once the new tool rolls out, users will be able to see a summary of the information sent by apps and websites to Facebook and disconnect all the information from their account.
+Once the new tool rolls out, users will be able to see a summary of the information sent by apps and websites to Facebook and disconnect all the information from their accounts.

 Facebook said, "We expect this could have some impact on our business, but we believe giving people control over their data is more important."